brownzini/gopizza-react-native/README.md

 # 🍕GoPizza - Application for ordering pizza in a restaurant (waiter and kitchen).

 This project was developed during the React Native track, available on my full stack development course.

+### The project

+Users should be able to:

+- Create an account and login
+- Register new pizzas
+- List pizza menu
+- Make a wish
+- Order management